 - Assist WKU School of Journalism and Broadcasting in outreach/student recruitment events, including those in locations with high numbers of minority students.

 In FY 2014 WKU Public Radio added a Hispanic-American full-time host to their daily broadcast lineup.
-Additionally, that year, WKU PBS added an African-American on-air host to a weekly program.
-The highest student scholarship awarded in our discipline was given to an African-American student in FY 2014 and an African student in FY 2016.
+He was hired again as station manager in FY2016.
+The highest student scholarship awarded in our discipline was given to an African-American student in FY 2014 and an African student in FY 2016 and FY 2017

 WKU Public Radio will produce stories that reflect the diverse nature of the communities we serve.
 We will also feature stories covering the International Year Of... a function of the Office of International Programs at Western Kentucky University.
 When job searches occur, we will seek ways to attract a diverse pool of candidates by making use of job posting sites designed to reach diverse candidates.